 Be careful of JCU's application requirements - don't leave it too late

-JCU might not require the UMAT, but it does have an extensive application process.
+JCU might not require the UCAT, but it does have an extensive application process.
 This includes a Prediction of Academic Performance form that needs to be provided by an official from your school (i.e. not you!) - so it's worth remembering this will take time.
 You also need to fill in JCU's Application form and this includes a written component section for applicants to complete that requires responses to set questions.

 You also have to submit up to 3 letters of support - with none of these from a family member (so if you're running out of time, a note from your Mum saying you're a great person won't cut it).
 All of this takes time, so make sure you've got your application act together.

 If you're an international applicant, there's also additional requirements regarding provision of a range of information including certificates, transcripts, information about the grading scale at the institution where you studied, passport and English proficiency information, etc.

 Selection Criteria Specifics

 JCU does not disclose the relative weighings of their selection criteria used to offer a place in the medical program.
-As JCU also doesn't include a UMAT/GAMSAT assessment component, the information JCU uses to determine who's offered an interview comes down purely to your academic results (actual/predicted) and the written information you provide as part of your application.
+As JCU also doesn't include a UCAT/GAMSAT assessment component, the information JCU uses to determine who's offered an interview comes down purely to your academic results (actual/predicted) and the written information you provide as part of your application.

 JCU also doesn't provide information about the format of the JCU interview (such as whether it is multiple station or not) or the relative weighting of its interview component.

 James University Comparitor - Click the arrow to scroll through other university paths to medicine to compare JCU's paths (Note: Some universities have numerous paths and these are shown on separate pages).

 Study Medicine information has been compiled from Australian university information sources and therefore is a guide.
 Authoritative information is provided by the university only.
 Make sure you obtain information directly from the university before making any decisions.